 If I decide to get vaccinated, which COVID-19 vaccine should I take?

-Currently, the Pfizer and Modern vaccines are available in the United States.
-The data suggests that both vaccines are similarly effective.
-If you decide to get the vaccine, it is recommended that you take whichever vaccine is made available to you.
-Be sure to get the two doses.
-If you choose not to get the second dose, you may not receive the full benefits of the vaccine.
+Currently, the Pfizer, Moderna and Johnson & Johnson vaccines are available in the United States.
+The data suggests that all three vaccines reduce deaths, hospitalizations, symptoms and transmission.
+If you decide to get vaccinated, it is recommended that you take whichever vaccine you can get first.

 When will the COVID-19 vaccines have full FDA approval?